How to Respond to Difficult Times

 P.S.
 If you have not heard my story of going to Germany, you can read more about it here.

-Doug Addison is a prophetic dream interpreter, speaker, writer, Life Coach, and stand-up comedian.
-Doug travels the world bringing a message of love, hope, and having fun!
-His unique style helps open people to discover their destiny and experience God’s supernatural love and power.
-Doug is an award-winning author of seven books.
-He and his wife Linda live in Los Angeles, California.
+Doug Addison is a prophetic speaker, author and coach.
+He is known for his Daily Prophetic Words, Spirit Connection webcast, podcast, and blog.
+Doug’s message of love, hope and having fun reaches people around the world!
+His powerfully, positively funny style of teaching and coaching helps open people to discover their destiny and experience God’s supernatural love and power.
+He and his wife Linda live in Los Angeles, California where he is impacting the arts and entertainment and media industries.